ssbc/ssb-meta-feeds-spec/README.md

 }
 ```

+Note that MAIN_FEED_ID is the ID of the main feed, and that
-Note that `content.signature` should exist and should sign (using
+`content.signature` should exist and should sign (using the meta
-the meta feed keys) the stringified `content` *without the
+feed keys) the stringified `content` *without the signature*, in
-signature*, in a similar manner to how the message signature
+a similar manner to how the message signature
 `msg.value.signature` is constructed relative to `msg.value`.
 So
 `msg.value.signature` is signed with the `main` feed's keys, but
 `msg.value.content.signature` is signed with the meta feed keys.